 - increased inflammation and oxidation

-Chronic disease is your body’s way to keep you going.
+Chronic disease is your body’s way of keeping you going.
 It does this by breaking down.

 - You do not survive with low blood sugar so the only viable disease is one with high blood sugar.